Russia and the American Revolution: Catherine the Great and imperial policy

-Catherine the Great, a Russian empress who ruled from 1762–1796, played a modest role in the American Revolutionary War through her politicking with other European heads of state.
-Initially, the tsarina took a keen interest in the American struggle because it affected "English and European politics" and frankly believed that Britain was to blame for the conflict.
-She held a negative opinion of King George and his diplomats, often treating them with contempt.
-Nonetheless, the British crown still formally requested 20,000 troops in 1775 and sought an alliance.
-She refused both pleas.
-Upon Spain's entry into the war, Britain once again turned to the Russian Empire, but this time, the English hoped for naval support.
-Catherine II once again ignored the British requests.
+Catherine, who reigned from 1762 to 1796, played a modest role in the American Revolutionary War through her politicking with other European heads of state.
+Initially, she took a keen interest in the conflict because it affected "English and European politics" and sympathised with the view that British colonial policies had led to the war.
+Catherine held low opinions of George III and British diplomats in Russia, often treating the latter with contempt.
+In 1775, the British sought a military alliance with Russia and formally requested Catherine send 20,000 Russian troops to North America; she rebuffed both requests.
+Upon Spain's entry into the war in 1777, British diplomats requested support from the Imperial Russian Navy against the French and Spanish navies, but Catherine II once again rejected the request.

-Perhaps Catherine the Great's greatest diplomatic contribution came from the creation and proclamation of the First League of Armed Neutrality in 1780.
+Catherine's greatest diplomatic contribution during the American Revolution came from the creation and proclamation of the First League of Armed Neutrality in 1780.
 This declaration of armed neutrality had several stipulations, but three crucial ones: first, "that neutral ships may freely visit the ports of belligerent Powers;" second, "that the goods of belligerent Powers on neutral ships are permitted to pass without hindrance, with the exception of war contraband;" and, third, "under the definition of a blockaded port falls only a port into which entry is actually hampered by naval forces."
-Most European nations agreed to these terms, but Britain refused to recognize the arrangement because it undermined the blockade, its most effective military strategy.
-After establishing a league of neutral parties, Catherine the Great attempted to act as a mediator between the United States and Britain by submitting a ceasefire plan.
-During her attempts at mediation, though, the Battle of Yorktown thwarted any hope of a peaceful and diplomatic solution to the American Revolutionary War.
+Most European nations agreed to these terms, but the British refused to recognize the arrangement because it undermined their blockade of rebellious North American ports, which was Britain's most effective military strategy.
+After establishing a league of neutral parties, Catherine attempted to act as a mediator between the Americans and Britain by submitting a ceasefire plan.
+However, the Franco-American victory at the siege of Yorktown in 1781 led to such attempts becoming irrelevant.

-These negotiations were accompanied by political intrigue.
-In 1780, during the period of Catherine II's mediating, Britain attempted to bribe the Russian Empire into an alliance.
-London offered St. Petersburg the island of Menorca if the Russians would agree to join the British in the war.
-Despite the economic boost such an acquisition offered, Catherine the Great refused this bribe and utilized it as an opportunity to make George III a laughing–stock of the European powers.

-Even though she took a rather ambivalent approach to the international policy during the period of the American Revolution, some scholars believe that history has smiled too much on Catherine the Great during this time.
+In 1780, British diplomats offered Catherine the island of Menorca if the Russians would agree to join Britain in the war.
+Despite the economic boost such an acquisition offered, Catherine rejected it and publicised the offer, which made Britain look weak in the eyes of other European powers.
+Even though she took a rather ambivalent approach to Russian foreign policy during the American Revolution, some scholars believe that historians have been too favorable to Catherine during this period.
 This negative opinion of the tsarina holds that she simply acted in the best interest of the Russian Empire and did not actually care for the cause of the Thirteen Colonies.